-- The function basically returns a numeric value which is totally based on their position in a supplied list of values when sorted.
+- The function basically returns a numeric value, which is totally based on their position in a supplied list of values when sorted.

-- If the nth_position is a larger value than the number of values in the array, then the LARGE in Excel will return #NUM! error.
+- If the nth_position is a larger value than the number of values in the array, then the LARGE in Excel will return #NUM!
+Error.

-- If the supplied array is empty, then the LARGE function in excel will be returning #NUM! error.
+- If the supplied array is empty, then the LARGE function in excel will be returning #NUM!
+Error.

-This has been a guide to LARGE Function in Excel.
+This has been a guide to the LARGE Function in Excel.
 Here we discuss the LARGE Formula excel and how to use LARGE in excel along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –